system76/docs/content/bluetooth.md

 ```

 Then connect (pair) to the device and see if send files works.
 To receive files over Bluetooth you will need to enable the option in <u>Personal File Sharing</u>.

+### Get Support for Ongoing Bluetooth Issues

+If you purchased a computer from System76 and you are still encountering bluetooth problems, please have your serial number ready and [open a support ticket.](https://system76.com/contact/support)